BlaiseMoses01/BlaiseMoses01/README.md

 # 👋 Hey, I’m Blaise Moses

 I’m a Software Engineer in Test specializing in scalable, resusable testing archeticture.
-My code breaks less, scales better, and doesn’t flinch at flaky test cases or brittle pipelines.
+In my current role I am leading the design and implementation of Regression Suites for Salesforce CRMs.

 Currently:
 - 🏦 SDET at a fortune 500 company, leading development of scalable UI/API test suites with **Playwright**, **Gherkin**, and **TypeScript**

-- 🚀 Building **[30DayQA]([https://30daysdet.dev/])** — a no-fluff challenge-based platform to teach real-world test automation and SDET career skills.
+- 🚀 Building **[30DaySDET]([https://30daysdet.dev/])** — a no-fluff challenge-based platform to teach real-world test automation and SDET career skills.
 My goal is to provide guidance and tools for effective testing of modern web applications at an affordable price point.

 ---